jrowellfx/renumSeq/README.md

 aaa.001.tif -> aaa.011.tif
 ```

-Alternatively you can just enclose the argument in quotes like this: `'aaa.[001-005].tif'`.
+Alternatively you can just enclose the argument in quotes like we did above: `'aaa.[001-005].tif'`.

 Type this: